Here are the people who make it happen

 Mario Barosevcic - Associate

-Prior to joining, Mario spent two years in strategy consulting at Monitor Group/Deloitte advising both public and private sector clients in areas of education, healthcare and consumer goods with a focus on growth strategy.
-He has experience helping social enterprises develop their business plans and in his free time works with pupils to develop their university applications.
+Prior to joining, Mario worked in strategy consulting at Monitor Group/Deloitte advising both public and private sector clients in areas of education, healthcare and consumer goods with a focus on growth strategy.
+He has experience helping social enterprises develop their business plans and is a school governor at Harris Academy Tottenham.
 Mario holds a BA in Government from Harvard University.

 Marta Garcia - Director

 Marta is leading Social Finance’s work in Latin America, with a focus on Mexico, Brazil and Chile, and contributes more broadly to our international practice.
 Marta brings a hybrid set of skills to Social Finance, with extensive private sector experience in strategy consulting (Boston Consulting Group) and commercial banking (Capital One Bank), and deep expertise supporting the growth, sustainability and impact-creation capabilities of non-profit organisations (UnLtd, The Bridgespan Group, Leaders’ Quest Foundation, Population Services International).
 Marta is a Spanish national, though her career spans several countries and cultures, and is motivated by achieving tangible impact for beneficiaries.
 She has a BA in Economics and Business Administration from UAM (Spain) and an MBA from Stanford University.
 Marta is a Trustee of FPA, a UK-based sexual health charity.

 Marva Gowie - Office Manager

 Marva joined Social Finance in September 2008 prior to which she spent ten years at Citibank working as a PA and training coordinator.
 Her previous career includes ten years at World Jewish Relief as Appeals Administrator and Secretary.